 Ky.
 AG Cameron to release grand jury recording Wednesday following grand juror motion

 LOUISVILLE, Ky.
-(WAVE) - The office of Ky.
-AG Daniel Cameron announced Monday night that the recording from the grand jury proceedings will be released Wednesday.
+(WAVE) - The office of Kentucky Attorney General Daniel Cameron announced Monday night that the recording from the grand jury proceedings will be released Wednesday.

 The motion, filed Monday afternoon, calls for the court to release any recordings and proceedings in the investigation and to make a declaration that any of the grand jurors have the right to disclose information about the process of grand jury proceedings in Jefferson County for the investigation.

-The document states that Kentucky Attorney General Daniel Cameron has continued making statements that the grand jury alone made the decision on who or what to charge in the investigation based solely on the evidence presented to them.
+The document states that Cameron has continued making statements that the grand jury alone made the decision on who or what to charge in the investigation based solely on the evidence presented to them.

 >> COMPLETE COVERAGE: Breonna Taylor case